-Learning literature and poetry is so important for students to understand the rich history and culture of ASL.
+Learning literature and poetry in the ASL classroom is so important for students to understand the rich history and culture of ASL.
 It also allows our students to see the playful side of the language.
-In our curriculum we are often limited on this topic and what we do with it.
+In our curriculum, we are often limited to this topic and what we do with it.
 Maybe we create an ABC story or analyze a number story but did you know there is so much more we can have our students do with poetry?

 - Shows the creative use of ASL.